CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 `/r/` contains a couple of small exploratory R scripts I created early on because I still find ggplot easier to use than matplotlib/seaborn.

-`/raw_data/` contents include but are not limited to the following:

-- minute-to-minute inactive dockless bike location data scraped from Washington, D.C.'s Capital Bikeshare system between January 31 and February 1, 2022
-- minute-to-minute data for available bicycles and docks at Capital Bikeshare docking stations during the same period
-- a one-time scrape of Capital Bikeshare station information on January 31, 2022; Capital Bikeshare trip history data for December 2021 and January 2022
-- San Francisco Bay Wheels trip history data for January 2022
+`/raw_data/` contents include an export of the errors logged to my PostgreSQL database by my scraper script, along with the preliminary bikeshare data I collected during a test run of an early version of my scraper in late January, 2022.
+The latter includes dockless vehicle status, docked station status, and docking station information for Washington, D.C.'s Capital Bikeshare system.

-I have reorganized the old data slightly and will update this README to reflect it.
-Due to the enormous size of my vehicle database, I could not possibly include it here.
+Due to the enormous size of my vehicle database, I could not include my final dataset here.
 The full `vehicles` table contains more than 212 million records across a dozen partitions, but I may export a sample as a CSV for illustrative purposes.